gobuffalo/docs/templates/docs/routing.md

 # Routing

 Buffalo uses the wonderful [http://www.gorillatoolkit.org/pkg/mux](http://www.gorillatoolkit.org/pkg/mux) package under the covers to handle routing within Buffalo applications.
-With that said, Buffalo wraps the `mux` API with it's own.
+With that said, Buffalo wraps the `mux` API with its own.
 This guide walks you through all you'll need to know about how Buffalo handles routing.

 {{ partial "topics.html" }}